AnggeloCampos/Prensa-de-banco/English.md

 # 3.Printing process
 ***

-For the printing process, it was used a temperature of 60°C, an a filament size.
+In the following section, you can see the printing process for a 25%, 50% and 100% of the total piece.

 ### Jaw
 |25%|50%|100%|